emm1R/krakend-example/README.md

 # KrakenD API gateway and plugins

-A very simplified version of CSC's KrakenD API Gateway to demonstrate a possible bug in the code.
+A demonstration that the modifier plugin is executed before the middleware plugin.
 Requires an Enterprise LICENSE.

 ## Build